-Bake America Great Again: Happy ending for pastry
+Trump cake controversy turns out to have many layers

 - It bore a strong resemblance to a cake made for Obama's 2013 inauguration

-Duff Goldman, of Food Network cake-baking fame, tweeted two side-by-side images of identical cakes Friday evening.
+The issue stemmed from a pastry parallel -- a cake at President Donald Trump's inaugural ball Friday night mirrored one at President Barack Obama's in 2013.

-One was made by Goldman and his Baltimore-based Charm City Cakes for President Barack Obama's inauguration in 2013.
-The other was from DC's Buttercream Bakeshop, cut by President Donald Trump Friday night at his inaugural ball.
+Duff Goldman, of Food Network cake-baking fame, tweeted two side-by-side images of identical cakes.
+One of the cakes was made by Goldman and his Baltimore-based Charm City Cakes for Obama's inaugural ball in 2013, and the other was from DC's Buttercream Bakeshop, cut by Trump Friday night at his inaugural ball.

 "The cake on the left is the one I made for President Obama's inauguration four years ago.
 The one on the right is Trump's.
 I didn't make it," Goldman tweeted, adding a chin-scratching emoji for good measure.
 The tweet went viral overnight, with up to 67,000 retweets and more than 118,000 likes as of midday Saturday.